nahla-nee/cutils/docs/dynArray.md

 >`typedef void(*NAME##RemoveFn)(TYPE *arr, size_t count, void* usrptr)`

 the callback function type.
-Gives you a pointer the first elemenet being removed along with how many elemnts in total are being removed.
+Gives you a pointer the first elemenet being removed along with how many elemnts in total are being removed. `usrptr` is the value of the structs `usrptr` member.

 >`int NAME##Init(NAME *arr, size_t size)`